Iunius118/OreFarmingDevice/docs/draft.md

   - Stone, Deepslate -> Coal, Raw Copper, Raw Iron, Lapis Lazuli, Raw Gold, Redstone, Diamond, Emerald
   - Netherrack -> Nether Quartz, Gold Nugget

-### OF Cobblestone Feeder (ＯＦ丸石供給装置)
+### OF C Feeder I (ＯＦ丙供給装置一型)

 - When this item is placed in the material slot of an OF device, it will be smelted like Cobblestone without being consumed
 - When this item is placed in the material slot of an OF device, the device's fuel consumption will be doubled
-- When the device with this item is at Y<=0, this item works like a Cobbled Deepslate
+- When the device with this item is at Y<=0, this item works like Cobbled Deepslate

+### OF C Feeder II (ＯＦ丙供給装置二型)

+- Improved version of Feeder I with no increase in fuel consumption

 ## Data Pack

 ### Experimental Data Pack 1.20.2 [Only v0.8.0]

 ID: `orefarmingdevice:experimental_1202`

 An experimental data pack for future versions.